TOGETHER, WE CAN HELP BOTH THE MOTHER AND HER BABY.

 Women deserve better than abortion.
 Together we can help both the mother and her baby by promoting positive, life-affirming alternatives to the practice of abortion.

-Adoption: Boost support for women with unexpected pregnancies; Ease the challenges of putting a child up for adoption, by supporting women through all 9 months of pregnancy; Expanding the influence of Alberta Adoption Services to better assist prospective parents who want to adopt a child.
+Adoption: Unfortunately, there are fewer than 100 newborns placed for adoption each year in Alberta and fewer than 500 in all of Canada.
+Meanwhile, thousands of childless couples, many suffering the agony of infertility and miscarriage, are on waiting lists.
+The wait time to adopt a healthy newborn is 10 years, if it ever happens at all.
+All of this while over 11,000 preborn children are killed in the womb, in Alberta, every year.
+Alberta should boost support for women with unexpected pregnancies.
+Ease the challenges of putting a child up for adoption, by supporting women through all 9 months of pregnancy; and by expanding the influence of Alberta Adoption Services to better assist prospective parents who want to adopt a child.

 Parental consent legislation: A parent’s (or guardians) right to give consent, or be informed, before their minor child undergoes an abortion procedure as is already the case when minors undergo medical treatments; or even body modifications such as piercing or tattooing.